 The November, 1941 tasting included a five-year-old Park & Tilford bourbon, a “blend of straight bourbons” – the first time bourbon appeared in a Society tasting judging by the available published menus.
 One can see how the war encouraged looking in one’s backyard for spirituous alternatives of quality.

 The significance of the extensive California foray cannot be over-estimated.
 In the 1940s 80% of grapes grown in California were high-yielding types suitable for table or sweet wines.
-It took years for Vitis vinifera to recover its c.
+It took further years for Vitis vinifera to recover its c.
 1900 importance in the Golden State.

 By focusing on California’s best dry wines in default of the usual suspects being available, the Society helped create the interest in quality domestic wine that grew steadily after WW II.